tatleung/nextjs13-with-mui-and-tailwindcss/README.md

 ![Initial Nest.js files and folders](article/2022-10-30-21-51-21.png)

-## Delete the `page` folder
+## Delete the `pages` folder

-For our sample exercise, we will not be working with the `page` folder.
+For our sample exercise, we will not be working with the `pages` folder.
 So we will delete it.

 ## Install Material UI